harvesthill/reddit-wiki-archive/steroids/thecycle/pct.md

 Starting 6 weeks before PCT (SERM).

-* **Weeks 6-4:** 500-1000 iu 3x/week
+* **Weeks 6-4:** 500-1000 IU 3x/week
-* **Weeks 3-1:** 500-1000 iu 2x/week
+* **Weeks 3-1:** 250-500 IU 3x/week
-* **Week 0:** Stop HCG &amp; Starting SERM
+* **Week 0:** Stop hCG &amp; Starting SERM
 * **6-8 Weeks:** Torem 60mg ED = 60/60/60/60/60/60 (/60/60)

 ## Secondary PCT Options

-This is the PCT plans you should use if you were in a position where HCG wasn't an option until something changed and you now have access to it at the VERY end of your cycle.
+This is the PCT plans you should use if you were in a position where hCG wasn't an option until something changed and you now have access to it at the VERY end of your cycle.

 **Note:** Aromasin is added in to combat the E2 sides from HCG.
-Previously HCG was utilized on cycle and you'd just adjust AI as necessary.
+Previously hCG was utilized on cycle and you'd just adjust AI as necessary.
 Since you are no longer on cycle, we will use Aromasin.
 This is a lot of Aromasin, but has clinically be shown to be effective in aiding to stimulate testicular function.
 You may end up experiencing [low E2 sides.](https://www.reddit.com/r/steroids/wiki/the_estrogen_handbook#wiki_aromasin_.28exemestane.29) Most common include the possibility of stiff joints and lethargy.
 If you wish to avoid this, consider skipping the need for this and [utilizing the Optimal/Primary PCT Options](https://www.reddit.com/r/steroids/wiki/draft#wiki_optimal.2Fprimary_pct_options)

 ## Nolvadex

 ### Option 1

-Taking HCG right before PCT.
+Taking hCG right before PCT.

-* **1-2 Weeks BEFORE PCT:** HCG 1000-1500 iu EOD
+* **1-2 Weeks BEFORE PCT:** hCG 1000-1500 IU EOD
 * **1-2 Weeks BEFORE PCT:** Aromasin *up to* 25mg ED [(See Section)](https://www.reddit.com/r/steroids/wiki/draft#wiki_aromatase_inhibitors.3A_aromasin_.28exemestane.29_above_all_else)
 * Stop HCG Before Starting SERM
 * **6-8 Weeks:** Nolvadex **10 mg** ED = 10/10/10/10/10/10 (10/10)